How To Create a Follow-up Survey & Questions To Ask

 Suggestions for Improvement

 • What improvements would you suggest for [company/product/event]?
+It’s important to encourage both constructive feedback and negative feedback to identify areas for improvement.

 • Is there anything we could do differently to better meet your needs?